francisco-oro/advanced-c-/MemoryManagement/readme.md

 	- Cannot capture ref struct vars in lambda expressions or local functions
 - Rules prevent a ref struct from being promoted to the managed heap
 - *Waning:* in .NET Framework, current `Span<T>` in `System.Memory` NuGet is not a ref struct, therefore all of those limitations have not yet kicked in.

+## Summary
+- Value types can be passed by value or by reference
+- `in` keyword = pass by reference, readonly
+- `ref readonly` lets you expoe a memeber as a readonly reference
+- `ref struct` is a special-case structure with a lot of usage restricions
+- `Span<T>` is a `ref struct` (in .NET Core) that acts as a view into a collection